 (3) If an electrical contractor delivers a notice under subregulation (2)(a) or (b), the notice is to be regarded as having been signed or executed by the electrical contractor if the electrical contractor’s name appears in the appropriate place in the notice.

-(4) If the relevant network operator is given a notice by an electrical contractor under subregulation (2)(b), the network operator is to give to the electrical contractor a receipt, which, without limiting the Interpretation Act 1984 sections 75 and 76, may be given by a means of electronic communication approved by the Director.
+(4) If an electrical contractor delivers a notice under subregulation (2)(b), the relevant network operator is to deliver to the electrical contractor a receipt, which, without limiting the Interpretation Act 1984 sections 75 and 76, may be delivered by a means of electronic communication approved by the Director.

-(5) A person who gives preliminary notice or a notice of completion that the person knows to be false or misleading commits an offence.
+(5) A person who delivers a preliminary notice or a notice of completion that the person knows to be false or misleading commits an offence.

+(6) An electrical contractor commits an offence if the electrical contractor delivers —

+(a) a preliminary notice for proposed notifiable work that will not be carried out, or caused to be carried out, by or under the direction of the electrical contractor; or

+(b) a notice of completion for notifiable work that was not carried out, or caused to be carried out, by or under the direction of the electrical contractor.

 [Regulation 52A inserted in Gazette 31 Dec 2007 p.
-6526.]
+6526; amended in Gazette 17 May 2011 p.
+1819.]

 52B.
-Certificates of compliance
+Electrical safety certificates

-(1) Subject to subregulations (3) and (5), an electrical contractor who carries out any electrical installing work, or causes any electrical installing work to be carried out, commits an offence unless, within the period of 28 days after the completion of the electrical installing work, a certificate of compliance, in a form approved by the Director and duly completed, is prepared by the electrical contractor in respect of the electrical installing work and delivered to the person for whom the work was carried out.
+(1) Subject to subregulations (3) and (5), an electrical contractor who carries out any electrical installing work, or causes any electrical installing work to be carried out, commits an offence unless, within the period of 28 days after the completion of the electrical installing work, an electrical safety certificate, in a form approved by the Director and duly completed, is prepared by the electrical contractor in respect of the electrical installing work and delivered to the person for whom the work was carried out.

-(2) An electrical contractor who fails to keep a copy of the certificate of compliance for the period of 5 years after the completion of the electrical installing work commits an offence.
+(2) An electrical contractor who fails to keep a copy of the electrical safety certificate for the period of 5 years after the completion of the electrical installing work commits an offence.

+(3) Subregulation (1) does not apply to —

+(a) maintenance work; or

-(3) Subregulation (1) does not apply to in-house electrical installing work carried out under the authority of an in-house electrical installing work licence.
+(b) in-house electrical installing work carried out under the authority of an in-house electrical installing work licence; or